Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/End-of-Indexation.md

 ### Impact of the New Tax Structure 📊

-**No More Indexation:** Without indexation, the entire gain from the sale of gold or real estate will be subject to taxation.
-This is a substantial shift from the previous system where inflation's impact was mitigated.
+**No More Indexation:** Without indexation, the entire gain from selling gold or real estate will be subject to taxation.
+This is a substantial shift from the previous system, where inflation's impact was mitigated.

 **Taxation on Par with Equities:** Real estate and gold will now be taxed similarly to equities (stocks and mutual funds).
-The holding period for these assets to qualify as long-term investments is now two years, compared to one year for equities.
+The holding period for these assets to qualify as long-term investments is two years, compared to one year for equities.
 This alignment might make gold and real estate less attractive as long-term investments.

 **Additional Costs:** Selling real estate also involves other costs such as stamp duty, which varies by state, and finding buyers, making the liquidation process even more burdensome.